ibm-cloud-docs/containers/cs_cluster.md

     **Note:** If you have a federated ID, use `bx login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

+3. If you have multiple {{site.data.keyword.Bluemix_notm}} accounts, select the account where you want to create your Kubernetes cluster.

+4. Specify the {{site.data.keyword.Bluemix_notm}} organization and space where you want to create your Kubernetes cluster.
+    ```
+    bx target --cf
+    ```
+    {: pre}

-3. If you are assigned to multiple {{site.data.keyword.Bluemix_notm}} accounts, organizations and spaces, select the account where you want to create your Kubernetes cluster.
-Clusters are specific to an account and an organization, but are independent from a {{site.data.keyword.Bluemix_notm}} space.
-Therefore, if you have access to multiple spaces in your organization, you can select any space from the list.
+    **Note**: Clusters are specific to an account and an organization, but are independent from a {{site.data.keyword.Bluemix_notm}} space.
+For example, if you create a cluster in your organization in `test` space, you can still work with that cluster if you later target the `dev` space.

-4. If you want to create or access Kubernetes clusters in a region other than the {{site.data.keyword.Bluemix_notm}} region that you selected earlier, [specify the {{site.data.keyword.containershort_notm}} region API endpoint](cs_regions.html#container_login_endpoints).
+5. If you want to create or access Kubernetes clusters in a region other than the {{site.data.keyword.Bluemix_notm}} region that you selected earlier, [specify the {{site.data.keyword.containershort_notm}} region API endpoint](cs_regions.html#container_login_endpoints).

-    **Note**: If you want to create a cluster in US East, you must specify the US East container region API endpoint using the `bx cs init --host https://us-east.containers.bluemix.net` command.</staging>
+    **Note**: If you want to create a cluster in US East, you must specify the US East container region API endpoint using the `bx cs init --host https://us-east.containers.bluemix.net` command.

-6. Create a cluster.
+7. Create a cluster.
     1. Review the locations that are available.
 The locations that are shown depend on the {{site.data.keyword.containershort_notm}} region that you are logged in.

         ```